HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Network results and performance

-The Einstein radius $\theta_\text{E}$ is very well recovered with a median and 1$\bar{\sigma}$ value of $ \theta_\text{E}^\text{pred}- \theta_\text{E}^\text{tr} = 0.002 ^{+ 0.09}_{ -0.09}$, although we do not up-weight the contribution to the loss as done in \citetalias{schuldt21a}.
-This can also be seen from Fig.~\ref{fig:comparison}, where the median line follows closely the 1:1 line between our lower limit of $0.5\arcsec$ and around $2.5\arcsec$, dropping for systems with very large image separations.
-The 1$\bar{\sigma}$ and 2$\bar{\sigma}$ ranges indicate very precise predictions between $\sim1\arcsec$ and $\sim2\arcsec$, but also beyond this range the performance is good.
+The Einstein radius $\theta_\text{E}$ is very well recovered with a median and 1$\bar{\sigma}$ value of $ \theta_\text{E}^\text{pred}- \theta_\text{E}^\text{tr} = 0.003 ^{+ 0.21}_{ -0.24}$.
+This can also be seen from Fig.~\ref{fig:comparison}, where the median line closely follows the 1:1 line between our lower limit of $0.5\arcsec$ and around $1.5\arcsec$, dropping for systems with very large image separations.
+The 1$\bar{\sigma}$ and 2$\bar{\sigma}$ ranges indicate very precise predictions between $\sim1\arcsec$ and $\sim2\arcsec$, while beyond this range the performance is not as good, which is partly due to the low number of systems in the training set.
 The lower precision on the low end is most likely due to blending issues with the lens.
-Because of the small image separations, the counter images are more strongly blended with the lenses such that the network cannot deblend the arcs from the lens well enough which is important for the prediction of the Einstein radius.
+Because of the small image separations, the counter images are more strongly blended with the lenses such that the network cannot sufficiently deblend the arcs from the lens, which is important for the prediction of the Einstein radius.
 This is confirmed by a test using the arcs alone for the network training (see Sect.~\ref{sec:tests:inputdata} for details).
-On the other side of the range (i.e. high $\theta_\text{E}^\text{tr}$), the performance drops significantly due to their underrepresentation in the data set.
+On the other side of the range (i.e., high $\theta_\text{E}^\text{tr}$), the performance drops significantly due to their underrepresentation in the data set.
 As shown with CNNs in \citetalias{schuldt21a}, the distribution of the Einstein radii is crucial for the performance, and a uniformly distributed sample yields the best performance over the full considered range.
-As mentioned already in Sect.~\ref{sec:simulation}, we therefore set a maximum of mocks per Einsteinradius bin.
-Since we use real measurements of the velocity dispersion and redshifts, lensing systems with an Einstein radius above $\sim 2.5\arcsec$ are very seldom such that the number of systems drops by more than one orders of magnitude towards $\theta_\text{E}\sim3\arcsec$ compared to the plateau at $\theta_\text{E} \leq 1.5\arcsec$ with the consequence of decreasing performance.
+As mentioned already in Sect.~\ref{sec:simulation}, we therefore set a maximum of mocks per Einstein radius bin.
+As we use real measurements of the velocity dispersion and redshifts, lensing systems with an Einstein radius above $\sim 2\arcsec$ are very rare, such that the number of systems drops by more than one order of magnitude towards $\theta_\text{E}\sim3\arcsec$ compared to the plateau at $\theta_\text{E} \leq 1.5\arcsec$, which means a decreasing performance.
 Given the very low number of systems within each bin for $\theta_\text{E} > 3\arcsec$, we do not show them in Fig.~\ref{fig:comparison} but keep our limit at $5\arcsec$ as the largest image separation accepted by our simulation pipeline.
-Even if the network shows lower performance in this range, it has seen some of these systems and because of our introduced scaling, it is in principle able to predict such large Einstein radii.
-As demonstrated in \citetalias{schuldt21a}, we can also train a dedicated network on a smaller sample for e.g., systems with $\theta_\text{E} \geq 2\arcsec$ giving better performance on systems with such large image separations.
+Even if the network shows a lower performance in this range, it has seen some of these systems, and because of our introduced scaling, it is in principle able to predict such large Einstein radii.
+As demonstrated in \citetalias{schuldt21a}, we can also train a dedicated network on a smaller sample, for example for systems with $\theta_\text{E} \geq 2\arcsec$, meaning that a better performance is achieved for systems with such large image separations.